 The DON continues to provide maintenance of grasses in antenna fields to support the military mission in the presence of Marsilea villosa and Cyperus trachysanthos.
 When Hawaiian short-eared owl nest are present, this maintenance is paused and a buffer is created.
+Buffer zones for Hawaiian short-eared owl nests cover at least a 50 meter-radius from the nest location, and regular surveys will be necessary to ensure that owlets have not wandered outside of the buffer zone as they are very mobile on foot before they are able to fly.
 Maintenance is resumed only after the owlets fledge.
-Per informal USFWS consultations completed for mowing activities in the presence of Marsilea villosa (completed in 2002) and Cyperus trachysanthos (completed in 2004) (both in Appendix N), the following management actions are required for grass maintenance in the presence of Marsilea villosa and Cyperus trachysanthos:
+Per informal USFWS consultations completed for mowing activities in the presence of Marsilea villosa (completed in 2002) and Cyperus trachysanthos (completed in 2004) (both in Appendix M), the following management actions are required for grass maintenance in the presence of Marsilea villosa and Cyperus trachysanthos: